digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 For more details on the questions and answers, check our documentation:  [Installation Wizard for Digital.ai Release](https://docs.digital.ai/bundle/devops-release-version-v.22.3/page/release/operator/xl-op-install-wizard-release.html)

 _The following example is for Azure.
 For minikube / Docker Desktop choose 'PlainK8s' for K8sSetup and use default storage classes.
+When using minikube or Docker you can use any host name you want, for example `release-ns-yourname.local`.

 ```text
 $ xl kube install